Un1c0re/Un1C0re/README.md

 🧠 In addition to work, I am gaining experience in mobile development using Flutter.

-🧑🏻‍🎤 Also I play in a math-rock midwest-emo band "meow!".
+🧑🏻‍🎤 Also play a math-rock and midwest-emo.

 📫 You can reach me <a href="https://t.me/plavlusha">here.</a>